 Atocha station was inaugurated in early 1851, creating the first railway complex in Madrid City.

-All the buildings, monuments and palaces were built later, one the park was created, as well as the different hoods that form the district.
+All the buildings, monuments, and palaces were built later; one of them was the park, as well as the different hoods that form the district.

-Initially the Jerónimos neighborhood was created, which has its personality because of Retiro Park and Paseo del Prado.
+Initially, the Jerónimos neighborhood was created, which has its own personality because of Retiro Park and Paseo del Prado.

-Then, Adelfas district was created by the immigration, so it has modest housing and industrial areas.
+Then, Adelfas District was created by immigration, so it has modest housing and industrial areas.

-Regarding the neighborhoods Niño Jesús and the Estrella, these are of more recent occupation.
+Regarding the neighborhoods Niño Jesús and Estrella, these are of more recent occupation.

 Other things to see near Retiro district